 P.dex, as he was called, turned out to be a psychology major who could play any musical instrument he picked up.
 Guitar, bass, drums – he was really good at drums – and some part of me wants to say he could play the saxophone, as well, but it may just be that every time you walked into his room, either Charlie Parker or Stan Getz was blaring from the speakers.
 I’m pretty sure there was also a long phase in which P.dex listened heavily to Bossa nova among other random Brazilian jazz.

 Midway through the first semester, there was almost a routine in place.
 As we sat in P.dex’s hunter green room, we chatted usually about music or God or studied quietly.
 P.dex was a member of Campus Crusade and never missed a Sunday morning of church – probably one of the only guys in the house who attended any church, certainly the only who attended regularly.
-He seemed together to me, though there was the air that life hadn’t always been that simple, and that by his senior year, he’d really figured a lot out.
-We were paired pretty early on with what down south everyone calls “bigs” or “big brothers” in the Greek system, though at Wabash we called them “pledge fathers.”
+And even though in hindsight, I know we were world’s apart on where we were theologically, by his senior year, he’d really figured a lot out about himself and was a mentor in more ways than one.
+So, we were paired pretty early on with what down south everyone calls “bigs” or “big brothers” in the Greek system, though at Wabash we called them “pledge fathers.”
 It came as no surprise that my pledge father was P.dex, given our shared interest in religion and music and the fact we were already roommates.

 One of the more poignant moments of my freshman year came in the library.
 I was working on a religion assignment, and P.dex sat across from me doodling on a sheet of paper.
 He scribbled down the words, “Where are you going?”
 It was the second semester of his senior year.
 For P.dex, it was something of a literal question.
 What’s after Wabash?
 For me, with three more years ahead, I wasn’t ready to think about what was next.
 I’d only just declared myself a religion major.
 But the question still burrowed its way in and became something existential.
 At the time, I might have just as easily worded it, “What are you about?”